Colin McRae: Investigation

 After the crash, an investigative team from the Air Accidents Investigation Branch attended the scene in cooperation with Strathclyde Police.
 The wreckage of the helicopter was removed to Farnborough for further forensic investigation.
 A report into the accident was published on 12 February 2009.
 In it, the AAIB did not reach a definite conclusion as to the cause of the accident, stating instead that "the helicopter crashed in a wooded valley while manoeuvering at high speed and low height.
 It was intact before impact, and the available evidence indicated that the engine was delivering power.
 The cause of the accident was not positively determined.
 Although no technical reason was found to explain the accident, a technical fault could not be ruled out entirely.
 However, it is more likely that the pilot attempted a turning manoeuvre at a low height, during which the helicopter deviated from its intended flight path; whether due to the pilot encountering handling difficulties, misjudgement, spatial disorientation, distraction or a combination of such events.
 There were indications that the pilot had started recovery but, with insufficient height in which to complete it, the helicopter struck trees in the valley and crashed, killing all four occupants."
 The parents of Ben Porcelli had not given McRae permission to take their son in the helicopter.

 A fatal accident inquiry into the incident concluded, on 6 September 2011, that McRae was at fault for the avoidable helicopter crash that led to his death and the death of his passengers.
 Sheriff Nikola Stewart stated, after the 16-day inquiry, that McRae had been engaged in "unnecessary and unsafe" low-level flying at the time of the crash, and that as a private pilot McRae was unqualified and untrained to fly at such a level.
-McRae's flying license was also found to have expired in 2005, and his "valid type rating" for the helicopter had expired in March 2007.
+McRae's flying licence was also found to have expired in 2005, and his "valid type rating" for the helicopter had expired in March 2007.